ayleph/mediagoblin-recaptcha/README.rst

 mediagoblin-recaptcha
 =====================

 This plugin enables reCAPTCHA support for Gnu MediaGoblin.
 To use reCAPTCHA, you must have a (free) Google account with reCAPTCHA enabled for your domain(s).
+This plugin is currently incompatible with the ``basic_auth`` plugin.

 Create a reCAPTCHA account
 ==========================